 ARE WE OUR FATHER?

 Man desires so intently to be God, he will formulate all sorts of ideas to convince himself that he is God.
 The primary machine for this is realization.
-This realization, or sometimes presumption, comes partly from understanding that the Spirit of Christ is within, and if a person is one with Christ who is one with God, then, by reason, he must be God.
-One scripture even says to think it not robbery to be equal with God (Phil 2:6).
+This realization, or perhaps presumption, comes partly from knowing that the Spirit of Christ is within, and if people are one with Christ who is one with God, then, by their reasoning, they must be God.
+One scripture even says to think it not robbery to be equal with God Philippians 2:6.
 Yet, with only a small amount of unbiased research will reveal an equalizing factor.
-In effect, it simply says of Jesus, who was already in the form of God did not think a usurping thought to be equal with God.
+In effect, this verse simply says of Jesus, who was already in the form of God did not think a usurping thought to be equal with God.
 He did not grasp after it.
 He did not name it.
 He did not claim it.
-He did not try to prove or convince anyone who He was -- not even Himself.
+He did not try to prove or convince anyone who He was--not even Himself.
 Even so, was He His Father?

 Let us note the natural and learn a valuable lesson, as pertaining to whether we are our God or not.
-Preston Eby and I were discussing this point and he related the following thought, which says if very well.
+My friend, Preston Eby, and I were discussing this point and he related the following thought, which says if very well.

 In the natural, a son and daughter are 100% of their parents.
 Being from their root and branch, they are everything their father and mother are.
 The son and daughter carry every gene and chromosome of their parents.
 They can look like them, act like them, and even think like them, and it is the same with each and every child of God.
 Their essence is their Father's essence.
-They are the very substance of God their Father and Heavenly Jerusalem their Mother.
+Having been born of the Spirit and the Word, they are also the very substance of God their Father and Heavenly Jerusalem their Mother.

 Some today make claims of being the I AM, or THE CHRIST, and very often it is out of a self-propelled spirit of grandeur.
 With such a spirit, they miss the mark by a wide margin and become clouds without rain.
 Others, I am sure, are merely being blown about by the wind of those empty clouds.
 The latter, no doubt, misunderstand spiritual truths.
-Whichever is the case, pride or ignorance, please let us be sure to know this: Although we may be one with our Father and one with Christ -- we are not our Father; despite the fact we find Him in each of us -- we are still not Him; and even though we may be in His very image -- it does not make us Him.
-We can be everything He is, do everything He does, manifest godliness at all time, and we can exercise all His authority as it is given to us -- but we will never be Him!
-We will forever have God as our Father, and we will always be His sons and daughters -- but not HIM!
+Whichever is the case, pride or ignorance, please let us be sure to know that although we may be one with our Father and one with Christ--we are not our Father!
+Despite the fact we find Him in each of us--we are still not Him; and even though we may be in His very image--it does not make us Him.
+We can be everything He is, do everything He does, manifest godliness at all time, and we can exercise all His authority as it is given to us--but we will never be Him!
+We will forever have God as our Father, and we will always be His sons and daughters--but not HIM!

 You will not offend me by saying, "My Father and I are one, I AM in the Father, and the Father in me," or "I AM who I am in my Father"; but I will be very concerned if I hear, "I AM God My Father," and especially if you teach others the same.